PiyushDave30/data-analyst-portfolio/SQL-Projects/HR-Attrition-Analysis/readme.md

-#  HR Attrition Analysis – SQL Server Project
+#  HR Attrition Analysis – SQL Project

 ##  Project Overview

-This project focuses on **HR Attrition Data Analysis using SQL Server**.
+This project focuses on **HR Attrition Data Analysis using MySQL Workbench**.
 Two datasets named **HR1** and **HR2**, each containing **50,000 employee records**, were imported into SQL Server and joined together for complete workforce analysis.

 Using SQL queries, this project identifies key insights related to: